codeface-io/SwiftNodes/README.md

 `graph.makeCondensationGraph()` creates the [condensation graph](https://en.wikipedia.org/wiki/Strongly_connected_component) of the `graph`, which is the graph in which all [strongly connected components](https://en.wikipedia.org/wiki/Strongly_connected_component) of the original `graph` have been collapsed into single nodes, so the resulting condensation graph is acyclic.

-### Minimum Equivalent Graph
+### Transitive Reduction

+`graph.findTransitiveEdges()` finds all edges which are **not** in the [transitive reduction (the minimum equivalent graph)](https://en.wikipedia.org/wiki/Transitive_reduction) of the `graph`. **You** can also use `filterTransitiveReduction()` and `filteredTransitiveReduction()` to create a graph's [minimum equivalent graph](https://en.wikipedia.org/wiki/Transitive_reduction).

-`graph.makeMinimumEquivalentGraph()` creates the [MEG](https://en.wikipedia.org/wiki/Transitive_reduction) of the `graph`.
-Right now, this only works on acyclic graphs and might even hang or crash on cyclic ones.
+Right now, all this only works on acyclic graphs and might even hang or crash on cyclic ones.

-### Non-Essential Edges
+### Essential Edges

+`graph.findEssentialEdges()` returns the IDs of all "essential" edges.
+You can also use `graph.filterEssentialEdges()` and `graph.filteredEssentialEdges()` to remove all "non-essential" edges from a `graph`.

-`graph.findNonEssentialEdges()` returns the IDs of all edges that correspond to edges of the [condensation graph](https://en.wikipedia.org/wiki/Strongly_connected_component) which are not in the [MEG](https://en.wikipedia.org/wiki/Transitive_reduction) of the condensation graph.
-In simpler terms: Non-essential edges are both 1) not in cycles and 2) already implied by other edges – i.e. the reachability (or "path") they describe is already indirectly given by other edges.
+Edges are essential when they correspond to edges of the [MEG](https://en.wikipedia.org/wiki/Transitive_reduction) (the transitive reduction) of the [condensation graph](https://en.wikipedia.org/wiki/Strongly_connected_component).
+In simpler terms: Essential edges are either in cycles or they are essential to the reachability described by the graph – i.e. they cannot be removed without destroying the only path between some nodes.

+Note that only edges of the condensation graph can be non-essential and so edges in cycles (i.e. in strongly connected components) are all considered essential.
+This is because it's [algorithmically](https://en.wikipedia.org/wiki/Feedback_arc_set#Hardness) as well as conceptually hard to decide which edges in cycles are "non-essential".
+We recommend dealing with cycles independently of using this function.

 ### Ancestor Counts